 Still, changing perceptions towards facial fuzz in the office hint at the possibility of a more colourful future.
 “Just look at how accepting every workplace has become with beards over the last few years,” says Glover.
 “It’ll be interesting how it develops, [but bear in mind these dye jobs] are high maintenance.”

-If you’re looking for something that leaves an impression, but helps you keep your job, try getting your hair bleached – either white blonde or a more grungy, Kurt Cobain-inspired straw blonde.
+If you’re looking for something that leaves an impression, but helps you keep your job, try getting your hair bleached – either white blond or a more grungy, Kurt Cobain-inspired straw blond.
 Disclaimer: we can’t actually guarantee you’ll keep your job.

 One To Miss